 Walking or Cycling

 If you’re within a mile or two of Putney, walking is genuinely the best option on race day.
-Cycling to the embankment is fine – you won’t be able to take bikes into the thickest crowds, but you can lock up on side streets.
+Cycling to the embankment is fine – you won’t be able to take bikes into the thickest crowds.
 Lower Richmond Road is usually stacked with bicycles as a result.
 Just be considerate and take a few minutes to carefully place your bike.

 Also Happening: The Friday Races (3 April)